-Key Terms:
+\Key Terms:

-1. rant -ar out of control, aggressive ramble from someone who is • aspect of human nature that the speaker wants to criticize. that is used to satirize some изресс or name mature that the speaker wants to children.
+1. rant -ar out of control, aggressive ramble from someone who is upset about something; a that is used to satirize some aspect of human nature that the speaker wants to criticize.
 2. cabare t a.
-Cabaret is about the performing and the they are portrayi ng. b.
-Cabaret is a teaching tool used for self-expression. c.
-Often times, this artform is entertainment thorough d.
-The main goal of a cabaret performance is to catch · the attention.
+Cabaret is about the performing and the they are portrayi ing. b.
+Cabaret is a teaching tool used for self-expression.
+C. Often times, this artform is entertainment thorough d.
+The main goal of a cabaret performance is to catch ·································· the attention.
 Make sure your character tells a good story.
 Relatable/Emotions

-Co-Eng glish 11 Name To Kill a Mockingbird Fill-in-the-Blank Notes (C haracter Rant) 3. satire-the use of humor,expose and criticize other people (usual 4. monologue-a long an actor or character gives in a play 5. · in relation to the story n) TKM is told from Scout's POV (first person).
-6. verbal irony-when a character one thing, but the opposite.
-7. tone-the from the writers toward a particular subject or audience
+Co-Eng lish 11 Na ame To Kill a Mockingbird Fill-in-the-Blank Notes (Character Ra ant) 3. satire-the use of humor,expose and criticize other people (usually on topical 4. monologue-a long an actor or character gives in a play 5. point of view-a character's being told (first, second and third person) TKM is 6. verbal irony-when a characterthe oppo 7. tone-the fr om the writers toward a particular subject or audience